 Jasper isn’t driven by money anymore.

-His mindset isn’t shackled by the golden handcuffs of profit.
+His mind isn’t shackled by the golden handcuffs of profit.

 His aspirations aren’t tethered to materialistic cravings.